Summary

 From Scratch with NumPy

-This implementation follows the equations above literally.
+The implementation below follows the equations above literally.
 Cholesky decomposition handles the matrix inverse efficiently and stably.

 import numpy as np